hale/pghale.com/content/post/migrating-from-jekyll-to-hugo-and-brunch.md

 As you edit files in `app`, Brunch spits them into `static` and in turn Hugo copies them to `public`.

-There is a learning curve for both these tools, but once it's set up the workflow is super simple.

 [hugo_preprocessors]: http://discuss.gohugo.io/t/support-for-html-css-js-preprocessors/127/11
 [techpeace]: https://github.com/techpeace